luiz-flamorim/ghosts/README.md

 [The Paranormal Database](https://www.paranormaldatabase.com) is an extensive and ongoing project that documents locations in the UK, Ireland, and the Channel Islands with connections to folklore, paranormal activity, and cryptozoology.
 It serves as an informational resource, compiling historical accounts, bibliographic references, and local stories to create a comprehensive repository of supernatural occurrences.
 The database acts as a contribution hub where users can explore narratives spanning centuries, offering insight into cultural mythologies and regional folklore.

 ## Blue Plaques dataset
 Blue plaques across the UK are commemorative signs installed on buildings to mark locations associated with historically significant people or events.
 Established in 1866 by the Royal Society of Arts and now managed by organisations like English Heritage, these plaques highlight sites where notable individuals lived, worked, or made significant contributions to society.
 The scheme primarily operates in London, but similar initiatives exist in other cities, celebrating figures from diverse fields such as literature, science, politics, and the arts.
-The (Open Blue Plaques) [https://openplaques.org/pages/data] compiled a free dataset ot them, free to use.
+The [Open Plaques](https://openplaques.org/pages/data) compiled a free dataset ot them, free to use.

 ## Development and file structure